tprasadtp/bhoomi-grub-theme/README.md

 ## Problems?

 1. I still cannot see `Found theme: /boot/grub2/themes/bhoomi/theme.txt` while genarating grub config.
+    - This is usually the case with Fedora and CentOS.
     - You might have something like `GRUB_TERMINAL_OUTPUT="console"` in `/etc/default/grub`.
 Remove it or comment that line and theme should be recognized.
-    - This is usually the case with Fedora and CentOS.
 2. Other Problems?
     - [Open an issue.](https://github.com/tprasadtp/bhoomi-grub-theme/issues/new)

 ## Changes from the original

-Removed Install scripts, Changed fonts to _Ubuntu Regular_ and changed background.
+Removed install scripts, changed fonts to _Ubuntu Regular_ and changed background.

 ## License